-Whether you’re looking to study for a career or to improve your English language skills, Central offers over 110 courses for international students in the following areas:
+Whether you’re looking to study for a career, want a pathway to university or to improve your English language skills, Central offers over 110 courses to suit you.

-Education and training at Central is delivered across five campuses.
+Education and training at Central is delivered across five campuses located in the centre of Perth city and surrounding suburbs.
 These include:

 Getting to Central